freeCodeCamp/freeCodeCamp/docs/devops.md

 <h3 align="center"><a href='https://www.freecodecamp.dev' _target='blank'><code>www.freecodecamp.dev</code></a></h4>

+To prevent accidental indexing on search engines and users accidenatly using this site (without knowledge of it being a developement site) is closed off with a simple password:

+<h3 align="center"><code>freecodecamp-is-awesome</code></h4>

 ## Identifying the current version of platform

 **The current version of the platform is always available at [`freeCodeCamp.org`](https://www.freecodecamp.org).**